wmo/PMLProject/report.md

 Outline of how to tackle the problem:

-- check the given data, see which columns make most chance of providing a correct response and subset accordingly
+- check the given datasets, to see which columns make most chance of providing a correct response and which columns can be disregarded 'at-first-sight'.
+Subset accordingly.

 - clean/convert the data